 and sexual assault.
 To activate the system, call the Campus Police Department at 828.227.8911

-and ask for the counselor on-call.
+and ask for the crisis clinician.

 Short-Term Goal Oriented Counseling Services

 We provide several forms of brief counseling services including individual and group.

 Individual counseling involves meeting with a counselor for approximately 50 minutes.